tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 loops.
 A loop is essentially a set of machine instructions that end with a decision to jump back to the beginning of the same set of instructions.

-Loops often include a criteria for exiting the loop.
-If the criteria for exiting the loop is not defined, or it cannot be reached, the loop will keep cycling forever in what is termed an "infinite loop".
+Loops often include a condition for exiting the loop.
+If the condition for exiting the loop is not defined, or it cannot be reached, the loop will keep cycling forever in what is termed an "infinite loop".